 Move over, London – the Northern Fiction Alliance collective, made up of some of the most exciting small presses in the UK, was set up a year or so ago to shine a light on the North of England as a hive of creativity in the publishing sector.

-This special event marks the NFA’s very first roadshow, showcasing the different presses and the books they are publishing, with networking opportunities, plus talks and readings from some of the authors and editors (including And Other Stories publisher Stefan Tobler, pictured).
+This special event marks the NFA’s very first roadshow, showcasing the different presses and the books they are publishing, with networking opportunities, plus talks and readings from some of the authors and editors, including And Other Stories publisher Stefan Tobler and Dead Ink’s Nathan Connolly, pictured).

 Authors include Martyn Bedford, whose new collection, Letters Home – aptly, a portrait of the changing face of modern, Northern Britain – is out on Comma later this year.
 Bluemoose author Heidi James along with And Other Stories short story writer Joanna Walsh both have books out in September, perfect timing for this event, while later this year Route publishes Paul Hanley’s Leave The Capital, about how Manchester music freed itself from the control of the London music industry.

 Peepal Tree will be hosting Jacob Ross at the roadshow – his latest book, The Bone Readers, won the recent Jhalak Prize.
 Dead Ink’s Naomi Booth will be discussing her novel Sealed while Benjamin Myers will be talking about These Darkening Days, out with Mayfly.
-Finally Graeme Macrae Burnet, shortlisted for last year’s Man Booker Prize with His Bloody Project, will be along with Saraband.
+Finally Graeme Macrae Burnet, shortlisted for last year’s Man Booker Prize with His Bloody Project, will be along with Saraband, recently relocated to the North West.

 The ticket price for the roadshow includes a drink on arrival, 10% discount on any books purchased on the night published by any of the presses in attendance and, we’re told, some freebies!